holesail/holesail-server/README.md

 # Holesail Server

 [Join our Discord Support Server](https://discord.gg/TQVacE7Vnj)

 Holesail Server enables you to reverse proxy any local server peer-to-peer (P2P) using HyperDHT, no signalling server required.

 ----------

-Note: V2 has breaking changes, V2 is not compatible with V1 and will break in future.
+Note: V2 has breaking changes, V2 is not compatible with V1 and will break infuture.

 ## Installation

 Install the Holesail Server module via npm: